Jay Franke: Dancing Professionally with T1D

 It was difficult for me as a dancer to go up to a choreographer and say, “I need a 10-minute break because my blood sugar is low.”
 It’s counter-productive to the creative process.
 I had to really get over that.
 I had to be more courageous, I had to force the situation because in this moment, diabetes came first.

 It’s a creative process where the creative muses are in the room, and you don’t want to change the boundaries or impede upon that, creatively.
 You want it to happen.
 That was challenging.
-I actually learned so much more about myself as an artist, being a diabetic.
+I actually learned so much more about myself as an artist, being a person with diabetes.

 In what ways did T1D impact you as an artist?